Supported Services

 III.
 Additional services not listed here are available at the published HPC System Administrator rate upon resource availability.

-The HPCCF maintains agreements with individual colleges for unit-specific services as defined by a memorandum of understanding.
+The HPC@UCD maintains agreements with individual colleges for unit-specific services as defined by a memorandum of understanding.